openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

   python ARE garbage collected;

-* garbage collector correctly processes stack-frame objects from green-threads other than the one it is executed from;
+* garbage collector correctly processes stack-frame objects from green-threads other than the one it is executed from

 Destruction dependency resolution order
 ---------------------------------------